Italian Coffee Brands: 25 Roasts That Define Excellence

 12. Caffè Passalacqua

-The journey of the Passalacqua family began in 1948, and since then, they have made significant progress, exporting their coffee worldwide.
-Their historical point of sale, Bar Mexico, remains in Naples’ Piazza Dante.
+The journey of Caffè Passalacqua (official website) began in 1948, and since then, they have made significant progress, exporting their coffee worldwide.

-The Mexico Gusto Tondo Passalacqua coffee is a moka coffee maker ground coffee made entirely from Arabica beans.
-The product’s standout feature is its distinctive aftertaste, boasting hints of hazelnut, caramel, and chocolate, perfect for those who enjoy a sweeter drink.
+The perfectly balanced Mexico Gusto Tondo Passalacqua coffee is made entirely from Arabica beans.
+The product’s standout feature is its distinctive aftertaste, which boasts hints of hazelnut, caramel, and chocolate.
+It is perfect for those who enjoy a sweeter drink.

-The aromatic nuances almost entirely offset the natural acidity of Arabica, resulting in a delightful coffee.
-The coffee envelops the palate and gently caresses the tongue.
+The aromatic nuances almost entirely offset the natural acidity of Arabica, resulting in a delightful coffee that envelops the palate and gently caresses the tongue.

-The Passalacqua family’s commitment to tradition is evident in the processing of their blends, with the not-too-fine grind making Mexico coffee an ideal alternative for those wishing to prepare coffee using a traditional Neapolitan coffee maker.
+The Passalacqua family’s commitment to tradition is evident in the processing of their blends.
+The not-too-fine grind makes Mexico coffee an ideal alternative for those wishing to prepare coffee using a traditional Neapolitan coffee maker.

 13. Caffè Corsini

-Founded in 1950 in Arezzo, Tuscany, by Corsino Corsini, Caffè Corsini has grown from a small grocery store into one of Italy’s most renowned coffee roasters.
-Today, the company operates in over 60 countries, offering various blends.
+Founded in 1950 in Arezzo, Tuscany, by Corsino Corsini, Caffè Corsini (official website) has grown from a small grocery store into one of Italy’s most renowned coffee roasters.
+Today, the company operates in over 60 countries and offers various blends.

 Caffè Corsini is dedicated to reducing its environmental impact, prioritizing sustainability, and developing renewable energy sources.